Continue to site >

 indirect exposure to the share price returns of each Underlying ETP,

-a limit on the Fund’s participation in gains, if any, of the share price returns of each Underlying ETP.
+participation in a portion of gains, if any, of the share price returns of each Underlying ETP.

 Why invest in the Fund?